-At the St Remo Conference Britain was assigned Palestine, Transjordan, and an oil-rich area renamed Iraq consiting of
+At the St Remo Conference Britain was assigned Palestine, Transjordan, and an oil-rich area, renamed Iraq, consisting of

-Britain also consented to use the administration of Palestine to care for Transjordan, as allowed by article 22 in The Covenant of the League of Nations: i.e.
+Britain also consented to use the administration to be set up in Palestine to administer Transjordan as well, as allowed by article 22 in The Covenant of the League of Nations: i.e.

 Certain territories, which, owing to the sparseness of their population, or their small size, or their remoteness from the centres of civilisation, or their geographical contiguity to the territory of the Mandatory, can be best administered under the laws of the Mandatory as integral portions of its territory, subject to the safeguards above mentioned in the interests of the indigenous population.